Gas slug

-A gas slug is a conglomerate of high pressure gas bubbles that forms within certain volcanoes, the agitation of which is a key driving factor in Strombolian eruptions.
+A gas slug is a conglomerate of high pressure gas bubbles that forms within certain volcanoes, the agitation of which is a driving factor in Strombolian eruptions.
 They start out as small bubbles of gas inside of volcanic magma.
 These accumulate into one large bubble, which starts to rise through the lava plume.
+Gas slugs also consist of many chemical properties that assist scientists in monitoring volcanic eruptions.

+Chemistry

+Volcanic eruptions consist of mostly water vapor gases, with sulfur dioxide and carbon dioxide playing a huge part in gas release as well.
+Volcanic gases also rely on the composition of magma in the chamber of the volcano and gas separation processes before the point of eruption.

+Taylor bubbles, named after G. I. Taylor, refer to elongated gas bubbles in a liquid flow of a system.
+Taylor bubbles are distinctly "bullet shaped" and are involved in fluid dynamics.
+Within volcanic activity, magma rises in the volcanic chamber, slowing the movement of gas particles (H2O, SO2, CO2) and allowing for them to separate.
+As a result, this creates Taylor bubbles, which play a big part in Strombolian eruptions.

+Formation

-Once this accumulated slug reaches the top of the column and comes in contact with air, it bursts with a loud pop because of the lower air pressure, throwing magma into the air in the typical lava arc of a Strombolian eruption.
+Once the accumulated slug reaches the top of the column and comes in contact with air, it bursts with a loud pop because of the lower air pressure, throwing magma into the air in the typical lava volcanic arc of a Strombolian eruption.
 This type of eruption is episodic, non-damaging to its source vent, and one of the slowest forms of activity, with the ability to sustain itself for thousands of years.
+Recent research also suggests that they can form as deep as 3 km under the surface.